Daniel J. Wallace: Career

 Wallace has been a practicing medicine since 1979.
 During the 1980s, Wallace was chief rheumatology consultant for City of Hope Medical Center.
 In the early 1990s, Wallace was clinical chief of rheumatology at Cedars-Sinai.

 He currently runs his lupus cohort at Wallace and Lee Center in Beverly Hills, California.
 Wallace is the medical director of the Wallace Rheumatic Studies Center, which is responsible for several clinical trials and directs the Lupus and Sjogren's clinic at Cedar's Sinai Medical Center.
 Wallace cares for lupus patients from around the world through his private practice.
 He is a professor of medicine at both UCLA and Cedars-Sinai Medical Center.
 Wallace is Fellow of the American College of Physicians, the American College of Rheumatology, and the Royal College of Physicians in London.
 Wallace also teaches and provides medical care outside of his office hours.

 Wallace has written 9 textbooks on autoimmune diseases such as lupus, fibromyalgia, osteoarthritis, and Sjögren syndrome.
 Wallace has authored 28 book chapters and supplements on these same topics.
 Wallace has also written 500 peer-reviewed manuscripts.
 He has been the recipient of NIH and Department of Defense grants.

 Charitable work

-Daniel Wallace and Adam Selkowitz founded Lupus LA, an organization that raises money for Lupus research and patient care.
+Wallace and Adam Selkowitz founded Lupus LA, an organization that raises money for Lupus research and patient care.
 Wallace served on the Medical Executive Committee for the American Society for Apheresis from 1987-1989.
 He was Co-Chairman (1999-2000) and Vice President (1999-2000) the Lupus Foundation of America and served on the National Medical Advisory Board.
 He now serves on the Board of Directors of the Lupus Research Alliance, Lupus Therapeutics, and the Sjogren's Foundation.
 Wallace served as Chairman of the Research and Education Foundation of the American College of Rheumatology.
 Wallace was on the Board of Directors of the Lupus Research Institute.
 Wallace was also on the Board of Directors for the United Scleroderma Foundation from 2001-2004.